ChinmayBansal/Project-5/README.md

 # Notes:

 When creating a course, just coursename is fine.
 When uploading a quiz through a file for a teacher, include .txt and add a f or t next to the quiz so the program knows whether to randomize the quiz or not.
 When adding a quiz through text, add a number to each question.
-When a student is uploading
+When a student is uploading a file, do not put .txt.